WFH Possitivity Dossier

 - API’s for New returns are also released in the month of January 2020

-However, we have prepared a compendium of all the latest updates on current forms:
+For current forms, we have prepared a compendium of all the latest updates and notifications here:

 - Notification 26/2020-Central Tax, 25/2020-Central Tax, 24/2020-Central Tax, 23/2020-Central Tax, 22/2020-Central Tax, 21/2020-Central Tax, 20/2020-Central Tax:Extension of deadlines in filing of GST returns of companies whose principal place of business is in the erstwhile State of Jammu and Kashmir